m0sc0/EX280/P5/README.md

 Create resourse deny-all.yaml
 Test there is no access from workstation
-Create a network policy to allow ingress traffic to routes in the network-review namespace edit ~/DO280/labs/network-review/allow-from-openshift-ingress.yaml ingress with namespaceSelector and this match network.openshift.io/policy-group: ingress  (use oc explain) oc login -u admin -p redhat
+Create a network policy to allow ingress traffic to routes in the network-review namespace edit ~/DO280/labs/network-review/allow-from-openshift-ingress.yaml ingress with namespaceSelector and this match label network.openshift.io/policy-group: ingress  (use oc explain) oc login -u admin -p redhat
 Label namespace default  network.openshift.io/policy-group=ingress curl -s http://php-http.apps.ocp4.example.com | grep "PHP"